brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Background

 Aconcagua is a peak in the Cordillera Principal of the Andes in Argentina.
 It is the highest point outside of Asia and the second tallest of the [Seven Summits](sevensummits/).
-Unlike the solitary rise of Kilimanjaro from the plains, Aconcagua is the centerpiece of a vast, rugged provincial park just 15km from the Chilean border.
-The name comes from the Quechua word *Akunkawa*, meaning "Stone Sentinel."
+Unlike the solitary rise of Kilimanjaro from the plains, Aconcagua is the centerpiece of a vast, rugged provincial park that's 15km from the Chilean border.
+The name comes from the Quechua word *Akunkawa*, meaning *Stone Sentinel*.

-A frozen mummy discovered at 5,300m suggests the mountain held deep spiritual significance for the Inca Empire, who performed high-altitude sacrifices long before modern mountaineering began.
-The first recorded European ascent was in 1897 by Matthias Zurbriggen.
-Today, the peak is a magnet for those seeking to test themselves against extreme altitude without the need for technical climbing.
+A frozen mummy discovered at 5,300m suggests the mountain held spiritual significance for the Inca Empire, who performed high-altitude sacrifices long before modern mountaineering began.
+The first recorded ascent was in 1897 by Matthias Zurbriggen.
+Today, the peak is a magnet for those seeking to test themselves against extreme altitude.

 While often labeled a non-technical mountain, Aconcagua is far from a simple hike.
-The expedition typically takes two to three weeks and is full of challenges, including thin air, rough terrain, and rockfall.
-The lower valleys often reach 30°C with no shade, while high up, the notorious *Viento Blanco* (White Wind) brings gusts exceeding 100km/h and temperatures as low as -30°C.
+The expedition typically takes two to three weeks and is full of challenges like thin air, rough terrain, and rockfall.
+The lower valleys often reach 30°C with no shade.
+High up, the notorious *Viento Blanco* (White Wind) bring gusts exceeding 100km/h and temperatures as low as -30°C.

 Aconcagua is defined by a stark, desert-like beauty.
 The journey begins in valleys of dusty paths and hardy shrubs where mules transport gear to base camp.
-Higher slopes consist of vast scree fields and the famous *penitentes*—tall, blade-like snow formations created by intense sun and dry winds.
-Finally, the high-altitude zone is a world of rock and permanent ice, where the *Canaleta* (a steep couloir) serves as the final, exhausting gatekeeper to the summit.
+Higher slopes consist of vast scree fields and the famous penitentes (tall, blade-like snow formations created by intense sun and dry winds).
+Finally, the high-altitude zone is a world of rock and permanent ice, where the Canaleta (a steep couloir) serves as the final gatekeeper to the summit.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua2.jpeg">